canonical/is-charms-contributing-guide/CONTRIBUTING.md

 - PRs can only be merged if all checks pass.
 - Bypassing of the rules is disabled.
 - Commits must be signed.
+- PRs from forks should not be merged directly into the default branch if any of the CI/CD cannot be run (e.g., because it requires a secret).
+This is because there might be issues with the PR that are missed because certain checks did not run.
+These PRs should be redirected to a separate branch and then have a PR raised from that branch to the default branch.
+The branch protection of a repo should not allow branches from forks to be merged directly into the default branch.

 The above configuration ensures our team processes around changes are enforced and provides access to the repository even if some team members are unavailable.